Discover the Best of Nashville with this Travel Guide

 Tip: If you are taking an Uber to the Opry be prepared for prices to be sky high after the show.
 Our Uber was $46 for a ride back to downtown.
 We did not check the prices for a Taxi, so I’m unsure how it compares.
 I was definitely sticker shocked, so just be aware if you are taking an Uber during your stay in Nashville.

-The photographer in me will always enjoy murals.
-They make for fun backgrounds and many include the city name–which can make for a fun scrapbook of memories.
-Nashville is filled with so many fun murals throughout downtown and around the city.
+The photographer in me will always enjoy murals, so obviously I had to find the Nashville murals.
+They make for fun backgrounds and many include the city name–which can make for a great scrapbook.
+Nashville murals can be found all throughout downtown and around the city.
 Many can be found in what’s known at The Gulch (about a mile from downtown).
 You’ll be able to find the What Lifts You mural, LEGO Man, Candy Hearts, and more.
 You can also find the Nashville Stole My Heart and You’re Like Really Pretty inside Kittenish (just a few steps from the What Lifts You mural).

 I Believe in Nashville can be found at 2702 12th Ave S, Nashville, TN.
 You can also find the Looking Pretty Music City, Draper James stripes, and a few others.